 You will also have to disclose if you have incurred any post-petition debts or acquired any post-petition assets while you were in the Chapter 13 case.

-In Some Circumstances The Bankruptcy Court Can Force You Go Convert From Chapter 13 To Chapter 7
+In Some Circumstances, The Bankruptcy Court Can Force You Go Convert From Chapter 13 To Chapter 7

-Under certain circumstances, the Court can force you to convert your Chapter 13 bankruptcy to Chapter 7 so that your nonexempt assets can be sold to pay your creditors.
+Under certain circumstances, the Court can force you to convert your Chapter 13 bankruptcy to Chapter 7 so that your non-exempt assets can be sold to pay your creditors.
 The most common reasons a Court may force you to convert include lying in your bankruptcy documents, hiding assets, filing for bankruptcy primarily to hinder or delay creditors, or otherwise abusing the bankruptcy system.

 Can I Convert To A Chapter 7 Without Losing My House Or Car?

 When you file for Chapter 13 bankruptcy protection, the Court requires you to make payments on a three to five-year payment plan.
-Sometimes, conversion to Chapter 7 is necessary because you can’t keep up with the payments required under your Chapter 13 plan, but conversion may be possible regardless of your reason.
-Depending on your situation, you may keep your house and car under Chapter 7, though generally the payment must be current.
+Sometimes, conversion to Chapter 7 is necessary because you can’t keep up with the payments required under your Chapter 13 plan, but the conversion may be possible regardless of your reason.
+Depending on your situation, you may keep your house and car under Chapter 7, though generally, the payment must be current.

 Chapter 13 Vs. Chapter 7

 Unlike Chapter 13, Chapter 7 requires no repayment plan.
-Instead, your nonexempt assets can be seized by a Court-appointed bankruptcy trustee and sold, or liquidated, to pay your debts.
-You can convert your Chapter 13 case to a Chapter 7 case by filing a motion to convert in bankruptcy Court, but you must first qualify for Chapter 7.
+Instead, your nonexempt assets can be seized by a Court-appointed bankruptcy trustee and sold or liquidated to pay your debts.
+You can convert your Chapter 13 case to a Chapter 7 case by filing a motion to convert in Bankruptcy Court, but you must first qualify for Chapter 7.
 You will qualify if you earn less than your state’s median income for a family of the same size as yours.
 If you earn more, the Court may require you to pass a means test based on your disposable income, which is your total income minus allowable deductions.

 Under Chapter 7, you may be able to keep assets, including your house and car, if the asset is fully exempt under federal or state law and you make the payments due on these assets.
-Common exemptions include homes, vehicles, personal property, household goods and appliances, but you will need to speak to an experienced bankruptcy lawyer to determine if you will be able to keep assets that are important to you.
+Common exemptions include homes, vehicles, personal property, household goods, and appliances, but you will need to speak to an experienced bankruptcy lawyer to determine if you will be able to keep assets that are important to you.

 If you owe money on a secured debt, like your house or your car, you can reaffirm the debt during your Chapter 7 case instead of allowing the lender to take your property.
 Reaffirmation means you accept the debt and promise to pay it even though it could otherwise be eliminated through your bankruptcy case.
 For example, if you owe $10,000 on a car loan for a car that now is worth $7,000, reaffirmation means you agree to pay the entire $10,000 instead of allowing the lender to take the car.
 You must convince both the lender and the Court that they should allow a reaffirmation of the debt.
-You may need show that you are current with your payments and prove you can keep up with the future payments.
+You may need to show that you are current with your payments and prove you can keep up with the future payments.